Scientific Tooling Organization

 Publication-style web pages that explain why the workflows matter, where operational barriers exist, and how an independent AI interface layer can improve reuse without hiding the original method.

-• Web editions for NCBI E-utilities and RPS-BLAST workflows
+• Web editions for NCBI E-utilities, RPS-BLAST, and NGS Analysis Expert

 • Availability, limitations, and positioning written for scientists